content-left-bg.png

 Typically, schools identify, define and describe 3–5 positive, school-wide behaviour expectations for all members of the school community to follow.
 For example: Be safe, be respectful, be responsible.
 Students are then explicitly taught the expectations, when and where they should be used and what each expectation looks like and sounds like.
 Positive Behaviour for Learning (PBL) schools develop a school-wide system for teaching expectations to all students.

 When schools use the PBL framework, inappropriate behaviour is seen as a behavioural error and students are provided with support to learn more appropriate behaviours.
 Logical consequences for behaviour that contravenes school expectations are applied consistently, but with consideration of individual circumstances.
-Each school develops a Student Code of Conduct, in collaboration with the school community, which sets out school policies and procedures for student support and disciplinary actions.
+Each school develops a Student Code of Conduct in collaboration with the school community, which sets out school policies and procedures for student support and disciplinary actions.

 Successful teachers define, teach, reteach and model the expected behaviours.
 They provide regular opportunities for students to practise the expected behaviours in the settings in which they will be used.
 They also actively supervise students, promote the expected behaviour, prevent and correct inappropriate behaviour and acknowledge positive behaviour continuously.

 Effective reinforcement is age-appropriate, contextually-fitting and sincere.
-Reinforcement is characterised by its effect—in other words, if the desired behaviour does not increase, as a result of the feedback or reward, then reinforcement has not happened.
+Reinforcement is characterised by its effect—in other words, if the desired behaviour does not increase as a result of the feedback or reward, then reinforcement has not happened.

 Examples of reinforcement systems in PBL schools